polarby/render/README.md

 Render provides you with a wide range of methods to capture widgets.
 All widgets to be captures must be wrapped in the `Render` widget, with a provided controller to initiate rendering.

+Note that the render widget cannot change its size during capturing as dynamic dimensions of output files are universally not supported by main formats.
+Wrapping your widget in an expandable widget, therefore may throw an error.

 [comment]: # (@formatter:off)
 ```dart